gajus/babel-plugin-react-css-modules/README.md

 ## Background

 [`react-css-modules`](https://github.com/gajus/react-css-modules) introduced a convention of using `styleName` attribute to reference [CSS module](https://github.com/css-modules/css-modules). `react-css-modules` is a higher-order [React](https://facebook.github.io/react/) component.
-It is using the `styleName` value to construct the `className` at the run-time.
+It is using the `styleName` value to construct the `className` value at the run-time.
 This abstraction frees a developer from needing to reference the imported styles object when using CSS modules ([What's the problem?](https://github.com/gajus/react-css-modules#whats-the-problem)).
-However, this approach has a measurable performance penalty at the cost of better developer experience (DX).
+However, this approach has a measurable performance penalty (see [Performance](#performance)).

-`babel-plugin-react-css-modules` solves the DX problem without impacting the performance.
+`babel-plugin-react-css-modules` solves the developer experience problem without impacting the performance.

 ## Performance